SumiranRai/InSaight-Magazine-Website/README.md

 I have used html, css and javascript to build the website.
 Also thank you everyone for providing me wonderful ideas that I could implement in the website.
+[Tried to host it via campus cloud storage (SAN) and via system's IP address connected to other systems over LAN]

 Thank you.